Ernecna/K-Nearest-Neighbors/README.md

-Certainly!
-Here's a README template for a project involving Diabetes Prediction using the K-Nearest Neighbors (KNN) algorithm.
-Feel free to adjust the content to fit the specifics of your project.

 Diabetes Prediction Using K-Nearest Neighbors (KNN) Overview
 This project aims to predict diabetes presence in individuals using the K-Nearest Neighbors (KNN) algorithm, a straightforward yet powerful machine learning technique.
 The dataset originates from the National Institute of Diabetes and Digestive and Kidney Diseases and involves health-related attributes of Pima Indian women.